tymyrddin/green/source/docs/pii/quantum.md

 ## The fine print

 * Not all PQC is battle-tested yet.
-Some algorithms might have flaws (NIST is still finalizing standards).
+Some algorithms might have flaws (NIST is still finalising standards).
 * Old devices may not support it.
 Check your app versions.
 * VPNs/SSL will need upgrades too.
 Most web traffic is still vulnerable.